Gameloft Montreal

-Gameloft Montreal is a video game studio belonging to the French group Gameloft, founded in 2000 in Montreal and currently employing nearly 400 people.

-Initially specializing in mobile games for its first twenty years, the studio diversified into computer and console games following the significant success of Disney Dreamlight Valley in 2022.
+Gameloft Montreal is a Canadian video game studio that belongs to the French group Gameloft.
+It was founded in 2000 in Montreal and currently employs around 400 people.
+The studio initially specialized in mobile games for its first twenty years, but in 2022, following the significant success of Disney Dreamlight Valley, it diversified its business into console and personal computer games.

-In addition to Disney Dreamlight Valley, Gameloft Montreal is notably known for having developed and launched the first installments of the Asphalt, Dungeon Hunter, and Modern Combat franchises.

-Until its shift to computer console game production, Gameloft Montreal was the largest mobile gaming studio in Quebec.
+In addition to Disney Dreamlight Valley, the studio is known for having developed and launched the first installments of the Asphalt, Dungeon Hunter, and Modern Combat franchises; and until its shift to computer and console game production, Gameloft Montreal was the largest mobile gaming studio in Quebec.

 History

-On 12 June 2000, Gameloft announced the creation of its global interactive content development center in Montreal, particularly for online games.
-The initiative was supported by the Quebec government through tax credits covering up to half of the salaries earned by new employees.
+On 12 June 2000, Gameloft announced the creation of its global interactive content development center in Montreal—particularly for online games.
+The initiative, supported by the Quebec government, was given tax credits covering up to half of new employees' salaries.

 2003-2015: Constant growth

 The first game developed by Gameloft Montreal was Gulo's Tale, released in 2003 on J2ME.
+The player controls "Gulo", a small anthropomorphic creature with a cartoon-style design, capable of running, jumping, and creating bubbles that function both as weapons and platforms.
+Gulo progresses through levels in which fruits must be collected, advancing across a world map.
+The game has received generally positive feedback, with praise for its original bubble-based mechanics and stylized visual presentation; although some critics have noted its limited length and repetitive level structure.

 In 2004, Gameloft Montreal released the first game in the Asphalt franchise, called Asphalt: Urban GT.
-The game is in three dimensions, offers nine circuits inspired by real places (including Paris, New York and Las Vegas) and has 23 vehicles from major brands such as Aston Martin, Lamborghini and Audi.
+The game, which has been a huge success with over 5 million sales, is in three dimensions, offers nine circuits inspired by real places (including Paris, New York and Las Vegas) and has 23 vehicles from major brands such as Aston Martin, Lamborghini and Audi.